dentelis/php-json-structure-validator/readme.md

 The library was originally created for use in acceptance api tests, but can be used anywhere else as well.

-See [dentelis/phpunit-json-assert](https://github.com/dentelis/phpunit-json-assert) for PhpUnit support.

 ## Specific

 The library was made to test json compatible data structures.
 Array key validation is not supported.

 ## Installation

-Use the package manager [composer](https://getcomposer.org/) to install Validator.
+Use the package manager [composer](https://getcomposer.org/) to install.

 ```bash
 composer require dentelis/php-json-structure-validator